Lyons family: Warkworth (Northamptonshire) line

 William Lyons, Governor of Bordeaux during the reign of Henry V of England (c.1420), and Sir Richard Lyons, Governor of Calais during the reign of Henry VIII.
 The daughter, Elizabeth, of Sir John Lyons, (d.1385) who was Lord of Warkworth, married Sir John Chetwode: Elizabeth had no male siblings and the estate passed to Chetwode, who adopted the Lyons arms and the title 'Lord of Warkworth'.
-However, during the 15th century, a member of the Warkworth line of the House of Lyons was ennobled as Baron Lyon of Warkworth, Northamptonshire.
+However, during the 15th century, a member of the Warkworth line was ennobled as Baron Lyon of Warkworth, Northamptonshire.

+There also was a branch of the family living in Norfolk, whose members included Sir John Lyon (1289 – 1346), and the father of the infamous English merchant Sir Richard Lyons, Sheriff of London, PC, MP (1310–1381), who was a friend of the poet Geoffrey Chaucer, and who was beheaded during the Peasants' Revolt by its leader Wat Tyler.